 A RV rental business makes its money from the rental fees collected from customers.
 The fees will fluctuate, depending on the type of RV and the length of time the RV will be rented.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your rv rental business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your rv rental business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements